elbwalker/walkerOS/packages/clients/web/README.md

   <a href="https://docs.elbwalker.com/"><img src="https://img.shields.io/badge/docs-docs.elbwalker.com-yellow" alt="elbwalker Documentation"></a>
 </div>

-Why you need it: Unify your data collection efforts across different departments with the web client, formerly known as walkerOS.
-This package offers a vendor-agnostic approach to front-end user event tracking, enabling you to collect high-quality, consent-aware data for analytics, marketing, and more.
+Why you need it: Unify your data collection across various departments with the walkerOS web client, previously known as walker.js.
+This package offers a vendor-agnostic approach to front-end user event tracking, enabling you to collect high-quality, consent-aware data for analytics, marketing, and beyond.

 ## Usage